 Some of the links on this site may be affiliate links.
 This means, at no additional cost to you, I may be paid a small commission if you follow the links and make a purchase.
 Learn more here.

-These almond flour zucchini muffins are a great way to use up your garden zucchini, or hide some veggies in your kids breakfast muffins (some protein, too)!
-The muffins are gluten free, grain free, dairy free, and Paleo friendly.
-Plus, they're extremely moist and perfectly spiced.
+These almond flour zucchini muffins are a great way to use up your garden zucchini, or hide some veggies in your kids’ breakfast muffins (some protein, too)!

-- Mixing bowl - use what you have, or grab a new one like this one
+- Mixing bowl – Use what you have, or grab a new one like this one

 - Cheesecloth - One like this works great to squeeze the liquid out of the zucchini.
 You could also use a thin kitchen towel if you don't have a cheesecloth